Skip to main content

 How do I sign up?

 The first step is to send us a message through our contact form — tell us a bit about what you're looking for and we'll get back to you quickly.
-If you'd rather just book a free phone consultation directly, you can do that on Kara's Calendly.
-From there, we'll either start the full DBT intake process or, for group-only clients, schedule a brief orientation.
+If you'd rather just book a free phone consultation directly, you can do that on our booking page.
+From there, we'll either start the full DBT intake process or, if you're joining with an outside DBT therapist, schedule a brief group orientation.

 “Insight tells you what's wrong.
 Skills change what you do next.”